Chris Morris (satirist): Radio

-On graduating, Morris pursued a career as a musician in various bands, for which he played the bass guitar.
-He then went to work for Radio West, a local radio station in Bristol.
+After graduating from university, Morris pursued a career as a musician in various bands, for which he played the bass guitar.
+He went to work for Radio West, a radio station in Bristol.
 He then took up a news traineeship with BBC Radio Cambridgeshire, where he took advantage of access to editing and recording equipment to create elaborate spoofs and parodies.
-He also spent time in early 1987 hosting a 2–4pm afternoon show and finally ended up presenting Saturday morning show I.T.
+He also spent time in early 1987 hosting a 2–4pm afternoon show and later the Saturday morning show I.T.

-In July 1987, he moved on to BBC Radio Bristol to present his own show No Known Cure, broadcast on Saturday and Sunday mornings.
+In July 1987, Morris moved on to BBC Radio Bristol to present his own show, No Known Cure, broadcast on Saturday and Sunday mornings.
 The show was surreal and satirical, with odd interviews conducted with unsuspecting members of the public.
 He was fired from Bristol in 1990 after "talking over the news bulletins and making silly noises".
 In 1988 he also joined, from its launch, Greater London Radio (GLR).
-He presented The Chris Morris Show on GLR until 1993, when one show got suspended after a sketch was broadcast involving a child "outing" celebrities.
+He presented The Chris Morris Show on GLR until 1993, when one show was suspended after a sketch was broadcast involving a child "outing" celebrities.

 In 1991, Morris joined Armando Iannucci's spoof news project On the Hour.
 Broadcast on BBC Radio 4, it saw him work alongside Iannucci, Steve Coogan, Stewart Lee, Richard Herring and Rebecca Front.
 In 1992, Morris hosted Danny Baker's Radio 5 Morning Edition show for a week whilst Baker was on holiday.
 In 1994, Morris began a weekly evening show, the Chris Morris Music Show, on BBC Radio 1 alongside Peter Baynham and 'man with a mobile phone' Paul Garner.
 In the shows, Morris perfected the spoof interview style that would become a central component of his Brass Eye programme.
-In the same year, Morris teamed up with Peter Cook (as Sir Arthur Streeb-Greebling), in a series of improvised conversations for BBC Radio 3 entitled Why Bother?.
+In the same year, Morris teamed up with Peter Cook (as Sir Arthur Streeb-Greebling) in a series of improvised conversations for BBC Radio 3 entitled Why Bother?.

 Move into television and film

-In 1994, a BBC 2 television series based on On the Hour was broadcast under the name The Day Today.
+In 1994, a BBC Two television series based on On the Hour was broadcast under the name The Day Today.
 The Day Today made a star of Morris, and marked the television debut of Steve Coogan's Alan Partridge character.
 The programme ended on a high after just one series, with Morris winning the 1994 British Comedy Award for Best Newcomer for his lead role as the Paxmanesque news anchor.

 In 1996, Morris appeared on the daytime programme The Time, The Place, posing as an academic, Thurston Lowe, in a discussion entitled "Are British Men Lousy Lovers?", but was found out when a producer alerted the show's host, John Stapleton.